groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/document-merging/how-to-merge-docx-files/_index.md

 ---
-title: How to Merge DOCX Files with GroupDocs.Merger for .NET
+title: How to Merge DOCX Files
-linktitle: How to Merge DOCX Files with GroupDocs.Merger for .NET
+linktitle: How to Merge DOCX Files
 second_title: GroupDocs.Merger .NET API
 description: Learn how to merge DOCX files programmatically in .NET using GroupDocs.Merger, simplifying document manipulation tasks efficiently.
 type: docs